 Learn more in our Survey Junkie review.

 You can cash out for gift cards or PayPal credit, or use the points you earn to donate to charity.
 LifePoints is available internationally and in over 26 languages, and you only need to be 14 to sign up.

 #3.
 Vindale Research

 Vindale Research offers plenty of surveys, and some can pay up to $75 if they involve testing a product.
 Vindale has a high payout threshold at $50, but most users have reported quick and easy payments via check and PayPal once they reach that number.

 In addition to paid surveys, PrizeRebel pays you bonuses if you hit daily goals.
 Plus, they have a lucrative referral program where you can earn 15-30% of your referral’s lifetime earnings.

-There is no minimum payout amount for cash, and you can redeem for gift cards at $5.
+There is no minimum payout amount for cash, and you can redeem for gift cards starting at $2.
 You can even cash out for Bitcoin at $5.

 Prolific’s surveys come from academic institutions, not companies.
 Thus, you contribute to scientific research rather than marketing research.
 It has a massive amount of prescreening questions to better tailor surveys to you.